 What will I do if I become a Learning Assistant?

-- LAs lead and facilitate discussions with small groups of students in lectures, recitations, labs, or study group sessions and are assigned to 160 minutes of contact time with students during the semester.
+- LAs lead and facilitate discussions with small groups of students in lectures, recitations, labs, or study group sessions and are assigned to 160 minutes of contact time with students each week during the semester.